 Saturday morning came around and I was up early to head out on a trail run as usual.
 I felt good and had planned out a route.

+I was prepared with the usual snacks, water, etc. When I got started I had to take it slow at first (side note: I have been recovering from a dislocated pinky toe that a dork at the grocery store gladly granted me with his grocery cart.), but got off to a good start.
 Towards the end of my run I just did not feel well.
 I felt unusually thirsty and when I drank some cold water I then felt like throwing up.
 The last time I felt that way was my run up in Seattle with my brother, who was the unfortunate witness to my dry heaving after I took in too much cold water too soon.
 (I am still researching the physiological signs of why my body cannot take in too much cold water when I am running in warmer weather.
 That will be for a different post.)

 I noticed that I felt like I was over heating and could not get the water to be absorbed by my body.
 My stomach was not happy with my activity and by the end of the run I was exhausted!
 I kept thinking to myself how miserable this run went and how I am just not meant for running.
 When I got home I showered up and tried to rest but felt like I was without energy.
 That night I felt incredibly thirsty despite also feeling like I was just throwing water into an already full bucket.